FAQ (for Primary Schools)

 Application Procedures

-A11: Schools are welcome to submit joint applications.
-They can submit application forms signed by individual principals and indicate the activities to be organised jointly at the columns of activity titles / descriptions on the application form.
-OGCIO will vet the related applications together but the approval is based on individual schools with a maximum funding of $400,000.
+A: Schools are welcome to submit joint applications.
+They can submit application forms signed by individual principals and indicate the activities to be organised jointly at the columns of activity titles/descriptions on the application form.
+DPO will vet the related applications together but the approval is based on individual schools with a maximum funding of $400,000 for the first round and $300,000 for the second round of the programme respectively.

 https://www.hkma.gov.hk/eng/smart-consumers/account-opening/contact-details-of-banks/

-A15: According to Clauses 96 and 97 of the Application Guidelines, any unspent balance (including interest, if any) shall be returned to OGCIO upon completion of the programme or early termination of the school project.
+A: According to Clauses 95 and 96 of the Application Guidelines, any unspent balance (including interest, if any) shall be returned to DPO upon completion of the programme or early termination of the school project.

 Schools must purchase the IT equipment and related services required for organising activities in accordance with the approved application.
 For any major revision of the approved budget, schools should submit a change request form to the One-Stop Support Centre.
 Schools are reminded not to procure any equipment/services with the unspent balance before the change request is approved.
-For details about the change request, please refer to Clauses 42 and 43 of the Application Guidelines.
+For details about the change request, please refer to Section XI “Change of Approved Application” of the Application Guidelines.

 Submission of a new application is required if a school plans to use the unspent balance to organise other IT extra-curricular activities.